- Search The Registry

 *Luther Henderson was born on this date in 1919.
 He was a Black musical director, dance arranger, and orchestra composer from Kansas City, Missouri.

 Henderson's parents were both teachers, and both were musical.
 The family moved to the Sugar Hill section of Harlem when Henderson was four and became neighbors of Duke Ellington's family.
 He learned the piano at an early age and won an amateur contest in Harlem as a teenager.
 His initial college route was in math, but after studying at City College of New York, he decided to audition at Juilliard and was accepted.
 He graduated in 1942, studying classical music.
 He decided early on to concentrate on arranging instead of composing or performing.
 "I always tell people I was frightened by Art Tatum at an early age," he told Associated Press some years ago, "Then Oscar Peterson came along."

 Drafted into the Navy during World War II, he became an arranger for the Navy band stationed at Great Lakes Naval Station in Illinois.
 The band, which included jazz trumpeter Clark Terry, traveled with a loyal following in the military community.
-Ellington, who would come to refer to Henderson as his classical arm, had him create symphonic orchestrations and arrangements for his band.
+Ellington, who would refer to Henderson as his classical arm, had him create symphonic orchestrations and arrangements for his band.
 He also helped Billy Strayhorn orchestrate Ellington's musical Beggar's Holiday, which played on Broadway in 1946, the only one of the bandleader's musicals to do so.